Technology-for-the-Poorest-Billion/2025-Majicom-WaterCooling/final_output/Analysis conclusions.md

 Some suggestions that would make this option more viable:
  - higher cost of cold water - this would act to reduce the number of people regularly buying it and hence reduce the average power demand.
  - use of mains power - it is possible to run this system mostly on solar panels unless in times of greater demand.
 Should teh demand slowly drain the battey, it could be recharged from the mains power supply.
-This would allow power independence, while preserving access to cold water in varying demand
+This would allow power independence, while preserving access to cold water in varying demand.

+However, the efficiency of Peltier cells under realistic conditions is not certain to be high enough to provide enough cooling power.
+The test conducted failed to achieve high enough efficiency to act as a proof of concept.
+This approach would require further testing before its validity can be finally disproved.

 ### Cooling the whole tank